wutipong/the-forge-template/README.md

 **note:** libstdc++ which is the standard C++ library of GCC does not work with this project due to how The-Forge tries to disable `delete` operator in some header files.
 Libstdc++ delete some constructor when the C++ standard flag is higher than a specific value thus this becomes problematic.

 libc++ is choosen here as a workaround as its standard library does not contain such deleted constructor.

+### Steam Runtime (experimental)

+Steam Runtime SDK is distributed in the form of OCI images.
+[SteamRT 3.0 (sniper)](https://gitlab.steamos.cloud/steamrt/sniper/sdk) is tested.
+I'm using [docker](https://www.docker.com/) to do the build.
+Any other Linux container software (eg. Podman) should work, but I haven't tested.

+Any OS that docker runs on should be able to perform the build, as it performs in the containerized environment.

 ## Building

 ### Windows

 On Windows, just following the common CMake workflow.

 ### Linux
 On Linux, an extra step is required as one of the executable included are not atrributed correctly.
 We have to